MadStudioRoblox/ProfileService/docs/troubleshooting.md

  - Calling [ProfileStore:GlobalUpdateProfileAsync()](/ProfileService/api/#profilestoreglobalupdateprofileasync) right after loading a profile on the same server or very close to it's auto-save step (every 30 seconds). [:GlobalUpdateProfileAsync()](/ProfileService/api/#profilestoreglobalupdateprofileasync) works for profiles loaded on the same server, but it's intended for use with remote or not loaded profiles.
  - Rapidly loading and releasing the same `Profile`.
  - Releasing the `Profile` as soon as it is loaded.

+ **Can I completely get rid of all warnings while using ProfileService?**

+ No - you're going to be stuck with seeing these warnings time to time.
+ProfileService tries hard to prevent this warning from throwing as much as possible, but there's no practical way to completely avoid these warnings without compromising on save stability.
+Personally, I think Roblox should handle queue warnings in a different way since these warnings don't always signify real problems with your code.

+ Other DataStore implementations don't suffer from such warnings because they might not be auto-saving, using session locking or try to do final saves as soon as the player leaves - features that might need to unexpectedly call DataStore methods quickly in succession.